tiennhann/inventory-app/README.md

 - Express.js
 - MongoDB
 - Mongoose
-- EJS Templates
+- EJS for templating
-- Docker/Podman for containerization
+- Docker for containerization

+## Environment Variables

+- `PORT`: The port on which the application runs
+- `MONGODB_URI`: The MongoDB connection string
+- `NODE_ENV`: The environment in which the application runs

 ## Local Development